Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: From -pseudo-norm to -quasi-norm minimization problem

 \section{From $\ell^0$-pseudo-norm to $\ell^p$-quasi-norm minimization problem}

-The $\ell^0$-pseudo-norm minimization is an NP hard problem as stated in \cite{p17}, therefore (\ref{eq1.5}) has to be reformulated.
+The $\ell^0$-pseudo-norm minimization (\ref{eq1.5}) needs an appropriate reformulation to reduce its complexity as the problem is NP hard, as stated in \cite{p17}.
 In \cite{p1,p4,p9} the $\ell^1$-norm is chosen as surrogate of the $\ell^0$-pseudo-norm since it naturally provides sparse solution when combined with the constraints (\ref{eq1.6}).
-Moreover it can be cast as a linear programming problem for which efficient algorithms are available.\\ We propose a new approach where the $\ell^0$-pseudo-norm is replaced by the $\ell^p$-quasi-norm for $0<p<1$.
+Moreover, the obtained formulation can then be cast as a linear programming problem for which efficient algorithms are available.\\ We propose a new approach where the $\ell^0$-pseudo-norm is replaced by the $\ell^p$-quasi-norm for $0<p<1$.
 The use of the $\ell^p$-quasi-norm minimization can be motivated by the following rationale: the constraints in (\ref{eq1.7}) are equivalent to

-which creates a conflict between the objective function that is seeking to promote sparsity and the accuracy constraints.
-Furthermore, it is shown in \cite{p2,p3} that, if $\ell^1$-norm minimization succeeds in the optimization problem (\ref{eq1.5}), then also $\ell^p$-quasi-norm for any $0<p<1$ is able to recover a sparse solution of (\ref{eq1.3}).
-Therefore, the $\ell^p$-quasi-norm seems a more suitable approach for sparse constrained minimization in this problem.\\ We must mention that in \cite{p1} constraints (\ref{eq1.6}) are required to be satisfied only up to an accuracy $\epsilon_1$.
-This relaxation comes naturally since by (\ref{eq1.8}) the new sparse rule is allowed to introduce an error which is not higher than the integration error of the full rule.
-Since (\ref{eq1.9}) is not exactly satisfied, the conflict with the objective function is somehow resolved, though, for high accuracies, it can induce a deterioration in the approximation.\\ In the view of what is said above, we can stay the problem in the following way:
+which is the quantity that the problem seeks to minimize.
+This creates a contrast between the objective functions as promoting sparsity conflicts with one of the accuracy constraints.
+As shown in \cite{p2,p3}, if $\ell^1$-norm minimization succeeds in the optimization problem (\ref{eq1.5}), then also $\ell^p$-quasi-norm for any $0<p<1$ is able to recover a sparse solution of (\ref{eq1.3}).
+Therefore, the $\ell^p$-quasi-norm seems a more suitable approach for sparse constrained minimization in this specific case.\\ We must mention that in \cite{p1} constraints (\ref{eq1.6}) are required to be satisfied only up to an accuracy $\epsilon_1$.
+This relaxation comes naturally since by (\ref{eq1.8}) the new sparse rule is considered as an approximation of the full order rule.
+Since (\ref{eq1.9}) is not exactly satisfied, the conflict with the objective function is somehow resolved, though, for high accuracy requirements, it can induce a deterioration in the approximation.\\ In the light of these considerations, we can formulate the problem in the following way:

 where the $\ell^p$-quasi-norm is formally defined by